Rafficer/linux-cli-community/USAGE.md

 `protonvpn c --tor`

-All connection methods (except the interactive menu) can be used with the `-p` flag to choose a protocol.
-Possible values are either `TCP` or `UDP` If that flag is not used it will use the default protcol specified in the initialization:
+All connection methods (except the interactive menu) can be used with the `-p` flag to choose a transmission protocol.
+Possible values are either `TCP` or `UDP`.
+If that flag is not used, your connection will use the default transmission protocol you specified during the initialization:

 Connect to the fastest server with TCP: